Saudi soccer team visits West Bank for 1st time

 -

-Saudi Arabia national team players pose as they are welcomed in West the West Bank city of Ramallah, Sunday, Oct.
+Palestinians welcome the Saudi Arabia national team in West the West Bank city of Ramallah, Sunday, Oct.
 13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in the Palestinian territories, a qualifying match for the 2020 World Cup. audi Arabia has never visited the West Bank before, apparently because it did not want to be seen as legitimizing Israel's occupation of the territory. less

 Photo: Majdi Mohammed, AP

-Saudi Arabia national team players pose as they are welcomed in West the West Bank city of Ramallah, Sunday, Oct.
-13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in ... more
+Palestinians welcome the Saudi Arabia national team in West the West Bank city of Ramallah, Sunday, Oct.
+13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in the ... more

 Photo: Majdi Mohammed, AP

-Saudi Arabia national team players pose as they are welcomed in West the West Bank city of Ramallah, Sunday, Oct.
+Palestinians welcome the Saudi Arabia national team in West the West Bank city of Ramallah, Sunday, Oct.
 13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in the Palestinian territories, a qualifying match for the 2020 World Cup. audi Arabia has never visited the West Bank before, apparently because it did not want to be seen as legitimizing Israel's occupation of the territory. less

 Photo: Majdi Mohammed, AP

-Saudi Arabia national team players pose as they are welcomed in West the West Bank city of Ramallah, Sunday, Oct.
-13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in ... more
+Palestinians welcome the Saudi Arabia national team in West the West Bank city of Ramallah, Sunday, Oct.
+13, 2019.Saudi Arabia's national soccer team has arrived in the West Bank for its first match in the ... more

 RAMALLAH, West Bank (AP) — Saudi Arabia's national soccer team has arrived in the West Bank for its first match in the Palestinian territories.